IBM/gdpr-fingerprint-pii/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM/gdpr-fingerprint-pii.git)
 ##### 3.1.2 Deploy using Manual steps
-If you have used "Deploy to Bluemix" button to deploy the application, then skip this section and junk to section "4.
+If you have used "Deploy to Bluemix" button to deploy the application, then skip this section and jump to section "4.
 Develop Watson Knowledge Studio model".
 If you have not used "Deploy to Bluemix" button to deploy the application, then complete the sections "3.1.2.1 Create NLU service instance" and "3.1.2.2 Deploy the Java application on Bluemix" below.